CBFLivUni/mapping_and_enrichment/README.md

 Whether you are mapping with db_ortho or with uniprot files, there is R code to help you out.
 You can look in the examples.R file to see some examples of both.

 ## Enrichment
 If the mappings are used to map IDs to a particular ontology, then enrichment analysis can be performed upon those ontology terms.
+The examples.R file shows mapping to GO terms followed by enrichment analysis of GO terms.